Mozambique Accommodation Blog Skype Me™! TEL: +27 (0)11 791 0519

 Filed Under (Bazaruto Islands, Mozambique islands, Pemba, Quirimbas) by BC Travel on May-23-2008

 Each exclusive Rani property has been designed to world-class standards, each one reflecting the natural beauty of its surrounds.
-Their portfolio of well known properties includes island retreats off the coast of , private game reserves on the African mainland and a on the coast.
+Their portfolio of well known properties includes island retreats off the coast of Mozambique, private game reserves on the African mainland and a resort on the Mozambican coast.

 Holiday in Mozambique